asdf-format/asdf-java/README.md

 ```

 Numeric values require more judgement.
 Since numbers in an ASDF tree
-are written as text, it's unclear without the schema what Java datatype
+are written as text, it's unclear without the schema what Java primitive
-is appropriate.
+type is appropriate.
 For example, the roman.meta.basic.time_last_mjd
 node is numeric:

 ```java